Astron/Astron/doc/protocol/12-stateserver.md

 > as a DELETE_CHILDREN from a parent), it sends a STATSERVER_OBJECT_CHANGING_LOCATION
 > to its parent object with INVALID_PARENT and INVALID_ZONE as the new location.
 >
-> The delete-notification's sender is equal to the original message's sender.